activescott/gpu-agent/README.md

 - [ ] feat: add AMD Radeon PRO W7800 https://www.amd.com/en/products/professional-graphics/amd-radeon-pro-w7800
 - [ ] feat: add AMD Radeon PRO W7700 https://www.amd.com/en/products/professional-graphics/amd-radeon-pro-w7700

+- [ ] feat: Consider integrate the [Checkout with eBay flow](https://developer.ebay.com/api-docs/buy/static/api-order.html#psb-checkout)
+  - Do you earn a commission this way? - It appears so as [eBay docs say _For attribution, you must pass the EPN campaign and reference ID in the EBAY-C-ENDUSERCTX header in the initiateCheckoutSession method._](https://developer.ebay.com/api-docs/buy/static/api-order.html#Integrat)
+  - Note: The benefit here is just a better experience for users and not getting "lost" at eBay.
+There is a minor benefit that we can also start publishing google's merchant listings since the user can buy the item on our site.
+  - Note: eBay still handles _everything_ including all post-order things such as returns.
+  - Note: it does require special application with ebay of some kind.
+It's not a free-for-all API
 - [ ] feat: can filter by attributes and attribute pills

 - [ ] fix: add lot size attribute and metrics support items that have multiple items (update $/perf specs) e.g. "**_ LOT OF 10 GPU's_** NVIDIA RTX A5000 24GB GDDR6"